2004 Mitsubishi Outlander

 New Car Test Drive

 Mitsubishi Outlander is available in two models: LS and XLS.
-Each is available with front-wheel drive or all-wheel drive.
-Mitsubishi expects 65 percent of Outlander buyers to opt for the upgraded XLS version and anticipates 55 percent of buyers will want all-wheel drive.
+Each is available with front-wheel drive (2WD) or all-wheel drive (AWD).

-LS is not a stripped down model and comes standard with air conditioning; cruise control; power windows and locks; power folding rearview mirrors; a height-adjustable steering wheel; height-adjustable driver's seat; a 140-watt, four-speaker AM/FM/CD audio system; analog clock; center console with storage; two 12-volt accessory outlets; 60/40 split, folding and reclining back seat; intermittent windshield and rear window wipers, and 16-inch steel wheels.
-Options for the LS include a convenience package with a cargo cover, floor mats, keyless entry, and roof rails.
-There's also an appearance package with privacy glass and alloy wheels.
+Outlander LS ($18,397) and LS AWD ($20,197) are not a stripped-down trim levels.
+LS models come standard with air conditioning; cruise control; power windows and locks; power folding rearview mirrors; a height-adjustable steering wheel; height-adjustable driver's seat; a 140-watt, four-speaker AM/FM/CD audio system; analog clock; center console with storage; two 12-volt accessory outlets; 60/40 split, folding and reclining back seat; intermittent windshield and rear window wipers, and 16-inch steel wheels.
+A cargo cover, floor mats, keyless entry, and roof rails come standard on the AWD model and are optional on the 2WD model.
+An Appearance Package ($500) adds privacy glass and alloy wheels.

-XLS adds a rear spoiler, premium cloth seat fabric, a 140-watt audio system with six speakers, white-face gauges and clock, see-through headrests, and alloy wheels.
+Outlander XLS 2WD ($20,197) and XLS AWD ($22,297) add a rear spoiler, premium cloth seat fabric, a 140-watt audio system with six speakers, whiteface gauges and clock, see-through headrests, and alloy wheels.
 Options for the XLS include a sun and sound package with an Infinity audio system and sunroof and a luxury package with an auto-dimming mirror with compass and temperature readouts, heated outside mirrors and heated leather seats and side airbags.

-The all-new 2003 Mitsubishi Outlander presents a bolder appearance than the other sport-utilities in this class.
-Mitsubishi says styling is very important to its customers, so it wanted its entry-level SUV to be distinguished from the Toyota RAV4, the Honda CR-V, and the Subaru Forester.
-Mitsubishi anticipates that most Outlander buyers will be women, typically 30-45 years of age, most of them married and with a young family or a large dog.
+The Mitsubishi Outlander presents a bolder appearance than the other sport-utilities in its class.
+Mitsubishi says styling is very important to its customers, so it wanted its entry-level SUV to be distinguished from the Toyota RAV4, Honda CR-V, and Subaru Forester.
+Mitsubishi anticipated most Outlander buyers would be women, typically 30-45 years old, most of them married and with a young family or a large dog.

-Mitsubishi believes Outlander buyers want an SUV with a muscular, masculine, aggressive appearance.
+Mitsubishi Outlander buyers want an SUV with a muscular, masculine, aggressive appearance, the company says.
 To achieve this look, designers created a wide nose section that splits the grille and flows back over the hood.
-Mitsubishi thinks this thick, dynamic pillar with the triple-diamond emblem in the middle demonstrates that the Outlander's owner isn't about to be intimidated by those driving the other cute-utes.
-Its styling reminds us of the Toyota Matrix and Pontiac Vibe.
+Mitsubishi thinks this thick, dynamic pillar with the triple-diamond emblem in the middle demonstrates that the Outlander owner isn't about to be intimidated.

 This attitude is enhanced by the large, tinted headlight covers, and especially by the fog lamps mounted at the edges of the bumper on the XLS model.
 Gray cladding on the bumpers and side sills adds to the aggressive appearance, and the 16-inch wheels (the same diameter as those on the RAV4 and Forester, but larger than those on the CR-V) lend substance to the Outlander's stance.

-The Outlander's styling doesn't turn many heads, but neither does it create a lot of excess noise going down the road.
-Mitsubishi's Outlander presents a wind-cheating, wedgy profile that provides an 0.43 coefficient of drag, making its sleeker than the CR-V, RAV4, and Forester.
-Yet its standard rear spoiler and especially its optional roof racks with tubular rails give it a substantial appearance.
+The aerodynamic design minimizes excess noise going down the road.
+Mitsubishi Outlander presents a wind-cheating, wedgy profile that provides an 0.43 coefficient of drag, making it more slippery than the CR-V, RAV4, or Forester.
+Its standard rear spoiler and the optional roof rack with tubular rails give it a substantial appearance.
 More important, it has great door handles that are easy to grab.

 The Mitsubishi Outlander offers a roomy and comfortable interior, a benefit of its long wheelbase.
 We found all controls easy to operate.

 Getting in and out is easy.
-The Outlander's h-point, the distance your hips sit off the ground when you are in the vehicle, was designed to offer easy of entry.
-The Outlander's h-point is 25.79 inches, which means it is easy for nearly anyone to enter or exit the vehicle.
+You neither have to climb up nor stoop down to get inside.
+The Outlander's h-point, what engineers call the distance your hips sit off the ground when you are sitting in the vehicle, was designed to offer easy entry.
 Once seated, you have a commanding vantage similar to that in a minivan.
 Low-slung sports cars have low h-points, while tall SUVs and 4X4 pickup trucks have high h-points.
 Once in, there's a good amount of headroom for taller drivers.

 The seats use high-density foam padding and the standard cloth is nice.
 The driver's seat offers height adjustment and effective lumbar support.
-Leather-covered seating is an option on the XLS model, and the leather seats feel a little firmer; the package includes heated seats and side-impact airbags for the driver and front-seat passenger.
-The passenger seat and the back seat are comfortable and the vehicle feels confident, making it a good place to pass the miles.
+The optional leather seats are an option on the XLS model, and they feel a little firmer; the package also includes heated seats and side-impact airbags for the driver and front-seat passenger.
+The passenger seat and the back seat are comfortable and the vehicle feels confident, making it a good place to spend the miles.
 Both front seats feature seatbelt pretensioner and force-limiter technology, which can help reduce injuries in an accident.

 The instrument panel features an analog clock in the middle of a large, titanium-texture dashboard trim panel.
 The clock is easy to set and has a black face in the LS model and a white face in the XLS version.
 Instrumentation includes a large speedometer and tachometer.
-The XLS comes with light-face gauges, which we find much easier to read; besides, they match better with the titanium.
+The XLS comes with lightface gauges, which we find much easier to read; besides, they match better with the titanium.
+At night the gauges glow with orange lettering on black faces; the clock looks a little incongrous with its orange on white.
 Heating and air conditioning controls are plain and simple, easy to operate.
 A variety of storage pockets is available.
 Rubber retainer bands hold things securely in the lighted glove box.
-There's no compass, though.
+There's no compass.